As we have seen, pairs provide a primitive “glue” that we can use to

 to define the following primitive painters:

-- The painter that draws a diamond shape by connecting the midpoints of the sides of the frame.
+The painter that draws a diamond shape by connecting the midpoints of the sides

 creating a painter that invokes the original painters with respect to frames